Rajashekar2101/myspringbootapp/README.md

 + Fork this repository and create a GitHub actions pipeline following given below instructions.

-1. Fork this Github repository
+1. Fork this Github repository and create a public repo.
 2. This sample springboot application requires below command to build a jar file.

 ```bash